OMKARNZ/Mean-Variance-Standard-Deviation-Calculator/README.md

 # Mean-Variance-Standard-Deviation-Calculator
-Project done for Freecodecamp Data visualization with python , By Omkar Sachin Nagvekar
+Project done for Freecodecamp mean-variance-standard-deviation-calculator with python , By Omkar Sachin Nagvekar